browserengineering/book/book/invalidation.md

 Once we're focused on an editable node, typing should edit it.
 A real browser would handle cursor movement and all kinds of complications, but I'll keep it simple and just add each character to the last text node in the editable element.
-First we need to find that element:
+First we need to find that text node:

 ``` {.python}
 class Frame: